 Osen LLC represents American citizens injured as a result of acts of international terrorism in cases brought under the Anti-Terrorism Act and the Foreign Sovereign Immunities Act.
 We currently represent the families of more than three hundred veterans who were killed or injured in Iraq between 2004 and 2011 as a result of Iranian-sponsored terrorism and are the leading firm litigating on behalf of families of fallen members of our armed forces and wounded veterans in connection with those attacks.

 If you were injured, or your family member was killed in Iraq between 2009 and 2011 by Hezbollah and Iranian directed proxy groups in Iraq, you may be eligible to join the legal battle to hold Iran and its agents accountable.
-For more information, contact Osen LLC attorneys Dina Gielchinsky or Bill Friedman or by calling 1-201-265-6400.
+For more information, contact Osen LLC attorney Dina Gielchinsky or call 1-201-265-6400.

 What We Do